prahasR/rstats-StochOptim-Tests/Tests.md

     accuracy.

--   **BFGS**, **L-BFGS-B** and **Rcgmin** are obtaining good results with less number of computaions envolved.
+-   **BFGS**, **L-BFGS-B** and **Rcgmin** are obtaining good results with less number of computations involved.

+-   **nlminb** sometimes provide **NA/NaN** value as parameter “x” to the function(**Sphere**, **Sum Square**) during the optimization process.
+Also it should be noted that nlminb is obtaining much closer values of parameters to the exact solution as compared to the parameter values obtained by other solvers.

 #### Conlusion

--   For the purpose of achieving better results we can use **L-BFGS-B**, **Rvmmin**, **BFGS** and **Rcgmin** by providing analytic gradient to these methods.
-As **Nelder-Mead** and **hjn** do quite large number of function evaluations to arrive at results so we should not use them for optimizing difficult problems becuase they might hit the limit of function evaluations in such case.
+-   For the purpose of achieving better results we can use **L-BFGS-B**, **Rvmmin**,**nlminb**, **BFGS** and **Rcgmin** by providing analytic gradient to these methods.
+It could happen that **nlminb** might provide **NA** values as parameters to the objective function but this could be handled separately by defining our objective functon such that it output Inf in place of NA.
+-   As **Nelder-Mead** and **hjn** do quite large number of function evaluations to arrive at results so we should not use them for optimizing difficult problems because they might hit the limit of function evaluations in such case.

 ## Test 4